eachcart/quickmd/README.md

 cd quickmd
 pyinstaller --onefile --noconsole --icon=icon.ico main.py
 ```
-or just download the assembled image of the program in the release, or the portable version.
+or just download the assembled image of the program in the release.